ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 </div>

-We use the tools of Jest to manage asynchronous tasks.
-We don't use `fakeAsync` or `waitForAsync` because they both depend on zone.js and don't work for zoneless applications.
+We use Jest's tools to manage asynchronous tasks.
+We avoid using `fakeAsync` or `waitForAsync` as they depend on zone.js and are incompatible with zoneless applications.

 The "Angular way" of testing asynchronous code is to use the `ComponentFixture.whenStable` method, which is not available in this context.

 ### `rxMethod`